bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

 The best way control the depth (length of the shortest transformations) while building the tree is level-order traversal (BFS).

 We do not actually build the tree because it is expensive (astronomical if the list is huge).
 In fact, we only need one shortest path.
-So just like Dijkstra's algorithm, we say that the first time (level `i`) we encounter a word that turns out to be in a shortest path, then level `i` is the lowest level this word could ever get.
+So just like Dijkstra’s algorithm, we say that the first time (level `i`) we encounter a word that turns out to be in a shortest path, then level `i` is the lowest level this word could ever get.
 We can safely remove it from the `wordList`.

 To find all the next words, instead of filtering the `wordList`, enumerate all 25 possible words and check if in `wordList`.